 Woodrow Wilson Park

-This half-acre pocket park at Ronaldson and Allen Streets in South Media was officially established in 1979 and has playground equipment.
+This half-acre pocket park at Ronaldson and Allen Streets in South Media was officially established in 1979 as a memorial for those who served in World War I and has playground equipment.

 The Springhaven Club